 Provides food, clothing vouchers, toiletries, baby items, school supplies, and household items to those who need them.
 This organization also provides furniture and temporary housing assistance to those who qualify for their programs.

 If You Don’t Have Insurance

-If you are not covered by an insurance company, you can schedule a psychiatric evaluation appointment with Neighborhood Medical Center.
+If you are not covered by an insurance company, you can become a patient at Neighborhood Medical Center.
+Then you can talk to your primary care physician about scheduling a psychiatric evaluation appointment with one of the psychiatrists on staff.

 Neighborhood Medical Center